What is the Design Principles card?

 For example: observe behaviour and gather evidence.
 Work with subject experts and existing research.
 Do not rely on hunches.

-6. Use Blind Vote to determine the group’s favoured principles.
+6. Use Private Vote to determine the group’s favoured principles.

 Tip: make your principles practical.
 Keep to 6 – 8 principles at most.
 You can print a good principle on a mug.
 Keep them short.